soda-lmu/rainer/README.md

 ## Getting Started

 When you load RAINER for the first time, you will be guided through the setup process.
-RAINER will ask you for input on the following questions and will store your response on your computer, so you only have to answer them once.
+RAINER will prompt you to provide information, which will be securely stored on your computer, so you only have to answer them once.
 More detailed information on the questions can be found below.

 - Accepting the data protection regulations
 - Your GitHub token (see below on how you can get one)